st4lemon/solutions_archive/README.md

-This is a collection of solutions that I've written to some of the most challenging and interesting programming problems that I've solved over the years. **Problems in bold were the most difficult.**
+This is a collection of solutions that I've written to some of the most challenging and interesting programming problems that I've solved over the years. **Problems in bold were more difficult.**

 Education: \
 BS in Computer Science, Mathematics | UCSB (Sep 2022 - Jun 2026) \